"I'm pretty confident in my ability to be a good manager, but a lot of it is instinct...I'm not sure I can teach that to others."

-- Why Silicon Valley has so many bad managers
+- Learn Why Silicon Valley has so many bad managers

 "Team A [is] filled with smart people, all optimized for peak individual efficiency.
 But the group's norms discourage equal speaking; there are few exchanges of the kind of personal information that lets teammates pick up on what people are feeling or leaving unsaid.

-Teams that had this psychological safety built were more likely to be successful in a project.
+Teams that had this psychological safety built were more likely to be successful on a project.

-One of the best ways to promote psychological safety is to bake it into your culture.
+One of the best ways to promote psychological safety is to make it an essential part of your culture.